Why Smoke From Wildfires Is So Dangerous—Even Miles Away and Weeks Later

 While you’re indoors without access to fresh air, avoid smoking, cooking, burning things (like wood, stoves, or candles), and running the vacuum, which stirs up dust and particles that have settled in the carpet.

 Many people reach for dust masks or surgical masks when air quality is low, but Horney says most store-bought products don’t offer much protection.
 “They need to be properly fitted, and they need to be the right type to keep out the smallest particulate matter,” she says.
-Experts recommend looking for a “particulate respirator” mask with the word NIOSH (National Institute for Occupational Safety and Health) and either N95 or P100 printed on it, which are designed to block at least 95% of small (0.3 micron) particles–like these from 3M, available on Amazon.
+Experts recommend looking for a “particulate respirator” mask with the word NIOSH (National Institute for Occupational Safety and Health) and either N95 or P100 printed on it, which are designed to block at least 95% of small (0.3 micron) particles.
+(Of course, particulate-filtering masks are in short supply these days due to the COVID-19 pandemic.)

 RELATED: 13 Worst Jobs for Your Lungs